BelaErlinghagen/Multiport_Lickport/README.md

 The design, assembly and usage of both modules are explained below in detail.
 Files to recreate the two modules can be found in their respective folders.

 ### Credit
-The Lick-O-Tron and the PORTMASTER were conceptualized and designed by Bela Erlinghagen, with the support of Trace Robbins and Ben Escribano.
+The Lick-O-Tron and the PORTMASTER were conceptualized and designed by Bela Erlinghagen, with extensive support by Trace Robbins (https://github.com/R-Trace) and Ben Escribano (https://github.com/BenjaminEscribano) from the iBehave CADRE (Website: https://ibehave.nrw/ibots-platform/cadre/ , Github: https://github.com/iBehave-CADRE).

 ## The Lick-O-Tron Lickport
 The idea behind the Lick-O-Tron was to create a lickport for behavioral mouse experiments that can: